Clayton Kershaw to retire, will make final regular-season start at Dodger Stadium on Friday

 He made his big league debut on May 25, 2008.

 Kershaw won't be bored away from the field.
-He and his wife, Ellen, have four children, with a fifth on the way.
+His wife is expecting their fifth child.
 His oldest son, Charley, has a locker in the Dodgers clubhouse next to his father.
 The couple has done humanitarian work in Africa and Los Angeles.

 He spends the offseason in his native Dallas, where he and Los Angeles Rams quarterback Matthew Stafford were teammates on their high school football team.